-03707 798373 emma.noyce@hants.gov.uk Tel: Email:

-03707 794084 bob.wallbridge@hants.gov.uk
+Tel: 03707 798373 Email: emma.noyce@hants.gov.uk 161.
+03707 794084 Linaii. bob.wallbridge@hants.gov.uk

-The purpose of this report is to seek spend approval to the project proposals to refurbish and enhance the Gosport Old Grammar School heritage museum.
+1. The purpose of this report is to seek spend approval to the project proposals to refurbish and enhance the Gosport Old Grammar School heritage museum.

-That the Panel recommends that the Executive Member for Commercial Strategy, Estates and Property:

-- 2. Gives approval to spend on the project proposals to refurbish and enhance the Gosport Old Grammar School heritage museum at a cost of £998,319 to be met from funds held by the Hampshire Cultural Trust. - 3.
-Gives approval to enter into a Funding Agreement with the Hampshire Cultural Trust (HCT) to secure the funding needed to implement the project.
+- 2. That the Executive Member for Commercial Strategy, Estates and Property gives approval to spend on the project proposals to refurbish and enhance the Gosport Old Grammar School heritage museum at a cost of £998,319 to be met from funds held by the Hampshire Cultural Trust. - 3.
+That the Executive Member for Commercial Strategy, Estates and Property Gives approval to enter into a Funding Agreement with the Hampshire Cultural Trust (HCT) to secure the funding needed to implement the project.